 Registration is required for certain development types including new homes, social housing, conversion (if properties are converted to be sold on the open market), private rental and self-build.
-Unlike many warranty providers, registration with One Guarantee is free, but must be renewed annually and maintained throughout the defects insurance period of the policy.
+Registration must be renewed annually and maintained.
 We will notify you of this before your renewal is due.

 To fully register with One Guarantee, we require a number of documents to be read and signed where applicable.
 These include:

 Membership Application Form: a short form representing the first step of the registration process.
 We will ask for information regarding company information, financials and company policies in place.

 Rules of Registration: this document outlines the rules and procedures that must be adhered to during a developers and builders registration with One Guarantee.
 This must be signed and returned to One Guarantee.

 Depending on the type of development the relevant parties may be required to sign: